 High Average Net Price=More Expensive College

-Of the 165 public 50-50 schools, the unweighted average for net price was $15,330.
-There were 81 public schools above the average and 84 that were lower.
-Ten schools had averages over $20,000, half of them in Pennsylvania.
+Of the 175 public 50-50 schools, the unweighted average for net price was $15,820.
+There were 57 public schools with an average net price greater than $17,000.
+Twenty schools had averages over $20,000, with seven of the most expensive colleges in Pennsylvania.

 The higher the average net price, the less likely the students are to receive merit aid, or if they do, they receive much smaller amounts.
 Students with significant financial need are likely to gapped, especially if their academic qualifications don’t put them in the top third of the class.